lst68868/blackjack-for-card-counters/proposal.md

 - As a player, I would like to see realistic, animated cards being dealt and played.
 - As a player, I would like to see optimal strategies displayed for each hand.
 - As a player, I would like to implement a wagering feature, keeping track of bets, wins, losses.
+- As a player, I would like one of the dealer's cards to start face-down.